joaofmsilvaa/BodyBoost-Android-App/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-1. The user can track his daily progress easily from the progress bar
+1. The user can workout following the custom made workout plans
-2. The user can check a calendar with the days that he completed
+2. The user can check a wide variety of meals and their recipes
-3. The user can find healthy recipes that fit his goals easily and quickly
+3. The user can find the most up to date sports news
 <br>
 <p align="right">(<a href="#readme-top">back to top</a>)</p>